Two modes of AI activity are pushing the limits of data center fabrics, driving the need for next-gen testing

 “Even minor losses can disrupt synchronization and actually degrade the accuracy of the whole training process,” Douglas said.

 Inference traffic is equally demanding, but in a slightly different way.
-It requires high connection rates and concurrency to support the millions of devices and applications querying the AI models in real time.
+It requires high connection rates and concurrency to support the millions of devices and applications querying the models in real time.
 “The transaction volumes and sizes vary widely depending on the complexity of each request, leading to bursty and unpredictable intensity spikes,” he noted.

-The biggest Achilles heel in the data center architecture today is connectivity.
 “Connectivity is becoming the lynchpin for AI scaling,” Douglas said.